Michael Eriksson

 Unfortunately, when I came to Germany as an exchange student, I found a very lamentable state, where good text books were absent and each professor had his own (often hand-written!) lecture notes/hand-outs (“Skript”)—and because these were often of a low quality, the students could not avoid lectures without risking severe negative side-effects.
 I even recall one instance where I had only very rarely visited the lectures—too easy to waste time with—and had planned to just read-up in the last month before the exam.
 As I asked the professor for the Skript, he refused (!) to give it to me with the motivation that I had not been to his lectures.
 Interestingly, he explicitly allowed me the opportunity to take the exam, just not access to his Skript.

-The way I see it: Either a professor has something truly original to bring to the table (facts, insights, better pedagogy, ...) and, if so, he should write his own text-book; or he has not, and he should then get a text-book someone else has written.
-Realistically speaking, the second case will almost always apply outside of highly specialized courses: When dozens, sometimes hundreds, of text-books are available for a particular topic, what are the chances that the average professor can do better than the top books?
+The way I see it: Either a professor has something truly original to bring to the table (facts, insights, better pedagogy, ...) and, if so, he should write his own textbook; or he has not, and he should then get one of the already existing textbooks.
+Realistically speaking, the second case will almost always apply outside of highly specialized courses: When dozens, sometimes hundreds, of textbooks are available for a particular topic, what are the chances that the average professor can do better than the top books?

 As a direct consequence of this, I went with a long-distance university when I, years later, decided to go for a second master.
-Here the situation was, necessarily, much better; however, they too wasted time and money writing their own, usually not-on-par-with-text-books, educational material for most courses.
+Here the situation was, necessarily, much better; however, the university made a similar mistake of wasting time and money by, for most courses, skipping textbooks in favor of inferior and non-book educational material written by its own professors and other staff.

 Addendum:

-I later stumbled onto the following quote, which reflects my own feelings rather well:
+I later encountered the following quote, which reflects my own feelings very well:

 Lectures were once useful; but now, when all can read, and books are so numerous, lectures are unnecessary.
 If your attention fails, and you miss a part of a lecture, it is lost; you cannot go back as you do upon a book. . . .
 People have nowadays got a strange opinion that everything should be taught by lectures.
 Now, I cannot see that lectures can do as much good as reading the books from which the lectures are taken.
 I know nothing that can be best taught by lectures, except where experiments are to be shown.
 You may teach chymistry by lectures.
 You might teach making shoes by lectures!